luanafrnds/Churn-Prediction/README.md

-# Churn-Prediction
+# Customer Churn Analysis & Prediction

 Telco Customer Churn Prediction
 🔎 Project Overview

-This project analyzes a Telco customer dataset to understand the drivers of customer churn (whether a customer leaves the service).
-The goal is to uncover business insights and build a machine learning model that can predict churn with high accuracy .
+This project aims to predict customer churn for a telecommunications company.
+By analyzing historical customer data, we can identify key factors that lead to churn and build a machine learning model to predict which customers are at risk.
+This allows the company to proactively intervene and retain valuable customers.

+The primary goals of this project are:

+To understand the main drivers of customer churn.

+To build a predictive model that can identify at-risk customers with high accuracy.

+To provide actionable insights for business stakeholders.

 🎯 Objectives